leaf-ai/studio-go-runner/README.md

 <pre><code><b>kubectl version --client</b>
 Client Version: version.Info{Major:"1", Minor:"12", GitVersion:"v1.12.2", GitCommit:"17c77c7898218073f14c8d573582e8d2313dc740", GitTreeState:"clean", BuildDate:"2018-10-24T06:54:59Z", GoVersion:"go1.10.4", Compiler:"gc", Platform:"linux/amd64"}
 </code></pre>

+# Docker Desktop deployments

+The go runner is able to be run within a docker desktop environment under Mac and Windows.
+Documentation is provided for [docker desktop](https://docs.docker.com/desktop/).

+Examples have been created for use of the go runner in the context of a docker desktop environment and can be found at [examples/docker](examples/docker/README.md).

 # Kubernetes (k8s) based deployments